 While it does have challenges, the sustainable business model is very on-trend at the moment.
 Based in New York, the company is also in one of the fashion capitals of the world so it is very aware of emerging trends and fashions.

 Despite these positives, the retail industry is crowded and very competitive.
 It is competing with fast fashion, e-commerce giants like Amazon whose clothing sales have risen sharply, and newcomers like Stitch Fix, whose technology has been praised for revolutionizing the fashion industry.
 All in all, this definitely doesn’t look like the safest retail play for investors but it will be interesting to see if fans flurry to the stock on IPO day.

 While the brand does seem very popular, we always recommend investors wait until a company has released two earnings reports as a publicly-traded stock before investing.
 Given that the company’s losses are still mounting as it struggles to come back from the effects of the pandemic, it will be even more important to wait this one out.

 To find investment opportunities in well-established companies, check out our analyst-backed shortlist of stocks.
-Start generating long-term wealth today and clicking here to start your 7-day free trial.
+Start generating long-term wealth today and clicking here to start your free access.